conductor-motion/conduction-v2/README.md

 * `/Assets` : All of the assets (objects, prefabs, scripts, etc.) used in the creation of Conduction
 * `/Assets/Audio` : Sounds for the metronome
 * `/Assets/Evereal` : The Evereal Video Capture library, used for video recording evaluations
-* `/Assets/K2Examples` : The Kinect v2 Examples package, which contain many demos for showing how to control and use the Kinect V2.
 * `/Assets/Prefabs` : Unity prefabs
 * `/Assets/Resources` : Icons used for UI elements
 * `/Assets/Scenes` : Unity scenes